Grid homology for singular links in lens space and a resolution cube: An oriented version

-By definition, a sign assignment on a grid diagram has nothing to do with the choices of O,X base points, so the existence and uniqueness shown in \cite{Celoria_2023} extend directly to our case.
-Moreover, when fixing a grid diagram $g$, an explicit way of constructing an isomorphism between chain complexes with different sign assignments is also given in \cite{Celoria_2023}, which is again base point-independent, so we have the following:
+By definition, a sign assignment on a grid diagram has nothing to do with the choices of $O$, $X$ base points, so the existence and uniqueness shown in \cite{Celoria_2023} extend directly to our case.
+Moreover, when fixing a grid diagram $g$, an explicit way of constructing an isomorphism between chain complexes with different sign assignments is also given in \cite{Celoria_2023}.
+It is again base point-independent, so we have the following:

-\begin{thm} (Theorem 1.1 of \cite{Celoria_2023}) Sign assignment exists for any grid diagram representing a possibly singular link L in $L(p,q)$ (actually unique up to certain kinds of gauge transformation).
+\begin{thm} (\cite[Theorem 1.1]{Celoria_2023}) A sign assignment exists for any grid diagram representing a possibly singular link $L$ in $L(p,q)$ (actually unique up to a certain kind of gauge transformations).
 Moreover, for a fixed grid diagram, the sign-refined grid homology is independent of the choice of a sign assignment. \end{thm}

 With a chosen sign assignment $\Sbold$ on $g$, we now upgrade our chain group by replacing $\FF$ with $\ZZ$ in \text{Definition \ref{definition of chain complex}} and redefining the differential to be